balazsbme/keep-the-future-human-survival-rpg/README.md

 # Mini RAG with Vertex AI 📚

 This project is a minimal, self-contained implementation of a **Retrieval-Augmented Generation (RAG)** pipeline using Python.
-It scrapes text from specified web pages, builds a local knowledge base, and uses Google Vertex AI's Gemini models to answer questions based on the scraped content.
+It queries embeddings stored in a Cloud SQL database (populated by a separate ingestion script) and uses Google Vertex AI's Gemini models to answer questions based on those documents.

 It's designed to be a straightforward example of how to build a powerful Q\&A bot over your own documentation without needing complex cloud infrastructure.